jmpsec/osctrl/README.md

 ## Using vagrant

 Vagrant machines can be used for `osctrl` local development.
-Execute `vagrant up ubuntu` or `vagrant up centos` to create a local virtual machine running Ubuntu 18.04 or CentOS 7 respectively.
+Execute `vagrant up` to create a local virtual machine running Ubuntu 18.04.
 Once it has finished deploying, `osctrl` will be ready to be used and you can access it following the instructions in the terminal.